MatrixManAtYrService/poag/README.md

 I've not decided if this is a bug or a feature.

 #### Absolute Paths
-This isse makes it awkward to use relative paths to indicate the local git repo's: https://github.com/NixOS/nix/issues/12281 Until it is fixed, these flakes are using absolute paths: `git:file:///Users/matt/src/hello-subflake/subflake-git`
+This issue makes it awkward to use relative paths to indicate the local git repo's: https://github.com/NixOS/nix/issues/12281 Until it is fixed, these flakes are using absolute paths: `git:file:///Users/matt/src/hello-subflake/subflake-git`